ORANGE COUNTY BIRD OF PREY CENTER

 Educating the public about these fascinating birds is one of our core beliefs

-Upcoming Public Talks and Events
+Public Talks and Events

-For latest news and events, follow us on Facebook!
+Please join us at one of our public events.
+For the latest news and updates on events, follow us on Instagram or Facebook!

 To request a an OCBPC volunteer and the raptor ambassadors to visit your group, please complete the form below.
 Please understand that we often book months in advance.
 We will respond to your request within a week.